 Mabel now has a new best friend, Barny as Fizz sadly died a few years ago.
 Whereas Fizz used to be ‘top dog’ Mabel has now come out of herself and is a transformed character.
 No more hiding under the stairs for Mabel.
 Her life with Maria and Barney is tremendous, and she’s living every wonderful minute to the full.

 Mabel now has a new best friend, Barny as Fizz sadly died a few years ago.
 Whereas Fizz used to be ‘top dog’ Mabel has now come out of herself and is a transformed character.
 No more hiding under the stairs for Mabel.
 Her life with Maria and Barney is great and she’s living every wonderful minute to the full.

 “It’s been a long, slow road to recovery,” says Maria, “but despite everything we’ve been through I wouldn’t be without Mabel.
 Everyone who meets her loves her.
 She is playful, ‘cwtchy’, (a Welsh term meaning affectionate and loving) and has made my little family complete.”

 ” Knowing what she has been through, I get an enormous amount of pleasure seeing her running, being joyful, happy and playing.
 It really is worth more than all the money in the world.
 I never regretted taking her on; she’s only added to my life.
 If you’re thinking about getting a Romanian dog.
 Just do it.
 There will, of course, be challenges, but Mabel is such a delight to have in my life.”

 Maria’s favourite photo of Mabel, contented and happy in her new life.

-If you have what it takes to transform a Romanian dog’s life, then please check out the ‘dogs available’ on our website and get in touch.
-As usual, we’re full to bursting at Happy Tails so you won’t just be saving 1 dog, you’ll be freeing up space for other desperate dogs waiting to have their lives transformed.
+If you have what it takes to transform a Romanian dog’s life, then please check out the dogs available on our website and get in touch.
+As usual, we’re full to bursting at Happy Tails so you won’t just be saving one dog, you’ll be freeing up space for other desperate dogs waiting to have their lives transformed.